 This recipe includes just a few ingredients found at any local grocery store, and most are likely already in your pantry.

-Prosciutto: Topping gnocchi with thin slices of crispy prosciutto brings the flavor of this dish to another level.
-Alternatively, use bacon or pancetta as a substitute.
-You can find prosciutto sliced thin at your local grocery store in the refrigerator section near the specialty meat.
+Prosciutto: Thin slices of crispy prosciutto bring the flavor of this dish to another level.
+Alternatively, you can use bacon or pancetta as a substitute.
+You can find prosciutto sliced thin at your local grocery store in the refrigerated section near the specialty meats.

-Butter: I used unsalted butter to control the salt level.
-Simmering it on a slow flame till it browns gives you a delicious nutty flavor.
-When browning butter, unsalted butter will foam less and allow you to monitor the color more closely.
+Butter: I use unsalted butter in order to control the amount of salt in my recipe.
+Simmering the butter on a slow flame until golden brown creates a delicious nutty flavor.
+Unsalted butter also foams less, allowing you to monitor the color more closely.

 Garlic: It's difficult for my family to exclude garlic from any savory dish.
 Use more or less garlic, depending on your personal preference.

-Olive Oil: Extra virgin is best for crisping the gnocchi.
-Alternatively, you may use canola or vegetable oil also.
-The butter tends to get burnt before the gnocchi gets crispy, and my tried and tested opinion says olive oil does the best job.
+Olive Oil: Extra virgin olive oil is best for crisping the gnocchi.
+Alternatively, you may use canola or vegetable oil.
+Butter tends to burn before the gnocchi gets crispy, and in my tried-and-tested opinion, olive oil does the best job.

-- In a medium non-stick skillet over medium-high heat.
-Carefully place a few slices of prosciutto at a time flat in an even layer and sauté until crispy.
-Remove the prosciutto pieces once crisp and let them drain on a paper towel-lined plate, and set aside.
-Meanwhile cook the gnocchi in boiling water according to package directions.
-Once they float, remove them with a skimmer and set on a paper towel lined plate to let most of the water drain off.
+- In a medium non-stick skillet over medium-high heat, carefully place a few slices of prosciutto at a time flat in an even layer and sauté until crispy.
+Once crisp, remove the prosciutto pieces and let them drain on a paper towel-lined plate.
+Set aside.
+Meanwhile, cook the gnocchi in boiling water according to package directions.
+Once the gnocchi float, remove them with a skimmer and set them on a paper towel-lined plate to let most of the water drain off.

-- In a medium skillet over medium/medium-high heat, place a couple of tablespoons of olive oil.
-Working in batches to not crowd the pan, fry the gnocchi on both sides until brown and crispy.
-Then, set aside on a paper towel-lined plate to drain the excess oil off.
+- Next, place the olive oil in a large skillet over medium to medium-high heat.
+You may need to work in batches to avoid crowding the pan, fry the gnocchi on both sides until brown and crispy.
+Then, set aside on a paper towel-lined plate to drain the excess oil.

-- In another medium pan over medium heat, place butter and let melt.
+- Place butter in another medium pan over medium heat and let it melt.
 Next, swirl the pan around carefully until the butter starts to turn brown and smells nutty.
-Careful, this happens quickly!
+Be careful; this happens quickly!

 - Next, add the minced garlic, lemon juice, and chopped sage leaves once the butter begins to brown.
-Let simmer for about 15- 30 seconds until the garlic has warmed through.
+Let simmer for 15- 30 seconds until the garlic has warmed and becomes fragrant.

-- Take off the heat, add the crispy gnocchi to the pan, and toss until evenly coated in the lemon butter sauce.
-Next, bring the pan back to the burner until the gnocchi are heated through (about a minute).
+- TTake the garlic butter lemon sage sauce off the heat.
+Add the crispy gnocchi to the pan and toss until evenly coated in the lemon butter sauce.
+Next, bring the pan back to the burner until the gnocchi becomes heated (about a minute).
 Add salt and freshly cracked black pepper to taste.

-- Finally, serve warm and top with crumbled pieces of crispy prosciutto and freshly grated parmesan cheese.
+- Finally, top with crumbled pieces of crispy prosciutto and freshly grated parmesan cheese.

 Expert Tips

-- Work in batches when pan-frying gnocchi so as not to crowd the pan.
-As a result, this helps you get crispy gnocchi from both sides.
+- Work in batches: When pan-frying gnocchi, avoid crowding the pan.
+This helps you get crispy gnocchi on both sides.

-- Use a light-colored pan to see the color of the butter as it starts to change.
-When making the brown butter, swirl the pan around carefully until the butter starts to turn light brown and smells nutty.
-Careful, this happens quickly!
+- Use a light-colored pan: This helps you see the color of the butter as it starts to change.
+When making the brown butter, swirl the pan around carefully until the butter begins to turn light brown and smell nutty.
+Be careful, as this happens quickly!

-- Keep the gas flame on medium or slow flame (not high) as that gives you golden brown crispy gnocchi.
+- Keep the gas flame medium or low: This ensures you get golden brown, crispy gnocchi.
 The same applies to making crispy prosciutto.

 Recipe FAQ's

-Prosciutto is essentially a cured ham.
-Because of the long curring process, prosciutto is not considered raw and is safe to eat without cooking.
+Prosciutto is a cured ham.
+Because of the long curing process, prosciutto is not considered raw and is safe to eat without cooking.

-Tomato and basil, sage and lemon butter, basil, mint, or spinach pesto all pair wonderfully with this type of pasta.
-Basically any sauce you would normally put on pasta would work well with this dish.
+Tomato and basil, sage and brown butter, basil, mint, or spinach pesto all pair wonderfully with this type of pasta.
+Any sauce you usually put on pasta would work well with this dish.

 Pan-frying is not required, although the texture is something I prefer.